How To Know When It’s Time to Hire A Bookkeeper

 Even if you believe you can’t afford to hire a bookkeeper yet, we know that DIY bookkeeping actually is costing your business more money than an actual bookkeeper.
 Every minute you spend on a task has an equivalent dollar amount.
 Track your hours on bookkeeping, then calculate and determine how much your time is worth.
 You will be able to figure out how much money you spend on bookkeeping per month, which can help you find an affordable solution for your needs.

-Hire Your Accountant Or Hire A Bookkeeper?
+Should I Hire My Accountant Or Hire A Bookkeeper?

 Some believe that it’s best to leave their books in the corner over a year’s time, then send their bank transcripts and expenses to an accountant over tax season.
 That way you can be done retroactively for the sake of filing a return, right?
 Wrong!